opencor/opencor/src/plugins/api/libSBML/README.txt

  - Specify the deployment target (OS X only):
     ===> MACOSX_DEPLOYMENT_TARGET=10.7

-Once you have built and 'installed' libSBML, you can replace the OpenCOR version of the include and binary files, which are located in the 'installed' include and lib folders, respectively.
+Once we have built and 'installed' libSBML, we can replace the OpenCOR version of the include and binary files, which are located in the 'installed' include and lib folders, respectively.